Nitrux/nx-desktop/README.md

 # Nitrux NX Desktop Meta package

-This repository contains the source to create the `nx-desktop` metapackage.
+This repository contains the source to create the `nitrux-desktop` metapackage.

 # Issues
-If you find problems with the contents of this repository please create an issue.
+If you encounter any issues with the contents of this repository, please report them by creating an issue.

 ©2019 Nitrux Latinoamericana S.C.